-If you enroll after the first 90 days of eligibility, you must complete the Insurance Enrollment Form and the Supplemental Enrollment/Statement of Health form for any level of coverage.
+If an employee enrolls after the first 90 days of eligibility, you must complete the Group Enrollment Form for any level of coverage and an electronic Supplemental Enrollment/Statement of Health form will be sent to the email submitted on the enrollment form.
 Your application is subject to underwriting approval by MetLife.